Crisis, Conflict, and Diplomacy: The U.S. Response to a Changing Middle East

 Most recently, she led the first formal U.S. diplomatic engagement in Syria in over a decade, meeting with the country's new de facto leader, Ahmed al-Sharaa, in Damascus.
 Her visit marked a turning point in U.S.-Syria relations following the ouster of Bashar al-Assad, raising urgent questions about the future of American engagement in the country and the broader region.

-In this exclusive conversation, Ambassador Leaf and Omar Mohammed will discuss:
+In this exclusive conversation, Ambassador Leaf and Omar Mohammed discussed: